Class 3 Image: AI generated

 This is the first save point.

-Step 3: Add Feature + Ratchet Verification (20 min)
+Step 3: Add Feature + Ratchet Check (20 min)

-"Add priority (High/Medium/Low) feature to todos.
+"Add priority (high/medium/low) to tasks.

 But all existing Hurl tests must pass.